 Despite the availability of online discount fares and packages, many travelers prefer using knowledgeable professionals to help them get the most for their money.
-But travel agents do more for their clients than secure discount travel, and your job will not end with booking a flight to a destination.
+But travel agents do more for their clients than secure discount travel, and your job is unlikely to end with booking a flight to a destination.
 Your work might include arranging for ground transportation, hotel, tours, and other entertainment.
-In addition, you will be a primary source for your clients on the following:
+In addition, you can expect to be a primary source for your clients on the following:

 - Weather conditions